jennifert/jekyll-site/_posts/2015-03-14-IIS7-Development-Environment.markdown

 Go in to the Default Web site and click: <code>Default Web Site > Manage Web Sites > Advanced Settings > Physical Path</code> Modify the path to be at the location you created at the top of this step.

 ### Install PHP
-Go back onto the "Turn Windows Features on or off" menu and  Expand "Application Development Features" and then enable the "CGI" check box.
+Go back into the "Turn Windows Features on or off" menu, then expand the category "Application Development Features".
+Finally, enable the "CGI" check box.

 Download the latest stable version for PHP (Non Thread Safe) and unzip into a directory so that the path is similar to: <code>c:\PHP5</code>

-Next, rename "php.ini-production" tp "php.ini".
+Next, rename "php.ini-production" to "php.ini".
 Open the file, and edit to match the items below:

 <code>extension_dir = "C:\PHP5\ext"<br>
 log_errors = On<br>